Oxymetazoline: Pharmacokinetics

 Since imidazolines are sympathomimetic agents, their primary effects appear on α adrenergic receptors, with little if any effect on β adrenergic receptors.
 Like other imidazolines, Oxymetazoline is readily absorbed orally.
 Effects on α receptors from systemically absorbed oxymetazoline hydrochloride may persist for up to 7 hours after a single dose.
 The elimination half-life in humans is 5–8 hours.
 It is excreted unchanged both by the kidneys (30%) and in feces (10%).

 History

 The oxymetazoline brand Afrin was first sold as a prescription medication in 1966.
 After finding substantial early success as a prescription medication, it became available as an over-the-counter drug in 1975.
 Schering-Plough did not engage in heavy advertising until 1986.

-Society and culture

 Brand names

-Brand names include Afrin, Dristan, Drixine, Drixoral, Nasivin, Nasivion, Nezeril, Nostrilla, Logicin, Vicks Sinex, Visine L.R., Sudafed OM, Zicam, Otrivin Oxy, SinuFrin, Upneeq, and Mucinex Sinus-Max.
+Brand names for Oxymetazoline include Afrin, ClariClear, Dristan, Drixine, Drixoral, Nasivin, Nasivion, Nezeril, Nostrilla, Logicin, Vicks Sinex, Visine L.R., Sudafed OM, Otrivin, Oxy, SinuFrin, Vicks Sinex Severe (Spray), and Mucinex Sinus-Max.
+A topical cream formulation is sold under the brand name Rhofade.
+Oxymetazoline ophthalmic solution for the treatment of acquired blepharoptosis is marketed as Upneeq.